-Staying hydrated can help with dry mouth and keep your mouth moist, which can reduce your chances for tooth decay and infection.
+Staying hydrated can help with dry mouth and keep your mouth moist, which can reduce your chances of tooth decay and infection.

 Staying away from excess sugar or sugar-sweetened foods is good for your health in general, but a sugar-limited diet can also help lower your risk for tooth decay and tooth loss.